Generic Name: sirolimus (sih RO lim us)

 a family history of skin cancer (melanoma).

 Do not use Rapamune if you are pregnant.
-Use effective birth control to prevent pregnancy while you are taking sirolimus, and for at least 12 weeks after your last dose.
+Use effective birth control to prevent pregnancy while you are taking this medicine, and for at least 12 weeks after your last dose.

 Rapamune should not be given to a child younger than 13 years old.

 How should I take Rapamune?

-Sirolimus is usually taken once a day.
-If you also take cyclosporine, wait at least 4 hours after your cyclosporine dose before you take sirolimus.
+Rapamune is usually taken once a day.
+If you also take cyclosporine, take it at least 4 hours before you take this medicine.

 You may take Rapamune with or without food, but take it the same way every time.

 Do not crush, chew, or break a Rapamune tablet.
 Tell your doctor if you have trouble swallowing the tablet whole.